Community Resources for Youth

 44 W 7th Ave, Eugene, OR, 97402

-Youth Era is open for drop-in hours to access school Monday, Wednesday & Friday.
+Youth Era is open for drop-in hours to access school Monday through Friday.
 Youth Era has access to clothes, food, education re-engagement options, and support.
+Computers and internet access are also available.

 Benton & Linn Counties